nasa/smd-open-science-guidelines/OSS_Guidance/Data_Management_Sharing.md

 # Data Management and Sharing
-Consistent with the principles of open-source science, data resulting from SMD-funding shall be made publicly available through methods that are transparent, inclusive, accessible, and reproducible.
-This section contains supplemental guidance to support the implementation of requirements for data management and sharing established by SPD-41a.
-In addition to these pages, researchers should reference the guidance provided in the data policies and guidance provided by their relevant SMD Divisions.
-These policies provide specific information about where, how, and what data should be shared including specific data repositories, metadata requirements, and recommended data formats.
+Consistent with the principles of open-source science, data resulting from SMD-funded scientific activities shall be made publicly available through methods that are transparent, inclusive, accessible, and reproducible.
+This section provides guidance to support the implementation of requirements for data management and sharing established by SPD-41a.
+Researchers also should reference any relevant [data policies and guidance provided by SMD divisions](SMD_Division_Policies.md), which include more specific information on topics such as data repositories, metadata requirements, and recommended data formats.

 ## Data in Scope of SPD-41a
 Data are defined as scientific or technically relevant information that can be stored digitally and accessed electronically.
 This includes any scientifically useful data associated with an award.
 In particular, the information needed to validate the scientific conclusions of peer-reviewed publications must be shared at the time of publication.
 This does not include laboratory notebooks, preliminary analyses, intermediate data products, drafts of scientific papers, plans for future research, peer review reports, communications with colleagues, or physical objects, such as laboratory specimens.